 ECE Coursework in Administration and Leadership

-Administration and leadership is the one area of early childhood education where the curriculum is likely to be similar to that of other Ed.D. programs, as the basic management and organizational development principles in play apply regardless of the age of the students.
+Administration & leadership is the one area of early childhood education where the curriculum is likely to be similar to that of other Ed.D. programs, especially Ed.D. programs in Educational Leadership.

-When a dissertation is not required, an Ed.D. in Early Childhood Education typically includes an internship or field work requirement.
-This internship or field work often culminates in a capstone project based, in part, on the internship or field work experience.
-While the internship or field work is usually conducted off-campus, some schools have research facilities that can accommodate it; Boston University’s Ed.D. in Curriculum and Teaching with emphasis in early childhood education, for example, allows students to conduct their field work at the university’s renowned Early Childhood Learning Lab (ECLL).
+While the internship or fieldwork is usually conducted off-campus, some schools have research facilities that can accommodate it.
+For instance, Boston University’s Ed.D. in Curriculum and Teaching – Early Childhood Education allows students to conduct their fieldwork at the university’s renowned Early Childhood Learning Lab (ECLL).

 Online Ed.D. in Early Childhood Education Programs

 Are Ed.D.
 Programs in Early Childhood Education Offered Online?